linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 Sources: OFR Cleared Repo Collection, Office of Financial Research

-OFR Brief Series | 20-01 July 2020 | Page 9

 delivery date.
-The shaded windows in the top panel are

-the maturity dates of notes eligible for delivery into the

-December futures contract.
-Securities just inside this

-delivery window had significantly more hedge fund

-repo volume than securities just outside this window.
+The shaded windows in the top panel are the maturity dates of notes eligible for delivery into the December futures contract.
+Securities just inside this delivery window had significantly more hedge fund repo volume than securities just outside this window.

-The largest position prior to December 1 was in the

-two-year window and was for the Treasury security

-that was cheapest-to-deliver for this contract.
-After

-December 1, the position in the cheapest-to-deliver

-for the two-year December contract had diminished

-considerably, while positions had expanded for deliverables for the March contract, highlighted in gray in

-the bottom panel.
-This is consistent with hedge funds

-maintaining positions in the cheapest-to-deliver for

-contracts near to delivery.
+The largest position prior to December 1 was in the two-year window and was for the Treasury security that was cheapest-to-deliver for this contract.
+After December 1, the position in the cheapest-to-deliver for the two-year December contract had diminished considerably, while positions had expanded for deliverables for the March contract, highlighted in gray in the bottom panel.
+This is consistent with hedge funds maintaining positions in the cheapest-to-deliver for contracts near to delivery.

-The decline in repo in the two-year cheapest-to-deliver

-Treasury occurs directly before the December futures

-contract's first delivery date, with another smaller

-increase before its last delivery date.
-Even though only

-part of hedge funds' basis positions are likely to be

-funded in DVP, the $4-$4.5 billion in repo outstanding

-in this Treasury note just before the delivery date is

-equivalent to more than 10 percent of the outstanding

-notional value of the note.
+The decline in repo in the two-year cheapest-to-deliver Treasury occurs directly before the December futures contract's first delivery date, with another smaller increase before its last delivery date.
+Even though only part of hedge funds' basis positions are likely to be funded in DVP, the $4-$4.5 billion in repo outstanding in this Treasury note just before the delivery date is equivalent to more than 10 percent of the outstanding notional value of the note.

 Reasons for Rising Hedge Fund Treasury